-California, the Presbyterian-raised Dr. Snider found the local Presbyterian church to be "very unsympathetic with Southerners, and even at times abusive of Southern people."29 Thus, the Sniders joined the Southern Methodist Church.
+In 1867, Dr. Thornton Snider left Louisiana on a steamer bound for California to find a home for the family in Sacramento.
+The rest of the Sniders followed a few years later.27 Once in California, the Presbyterian-raised Dr. Snider found the local Presbyterian church to be "very unsympathetic with Southerners, and even at times abusive of Southern people."
+Thus, the Sniders joined the Southern Methodist Church.
 Lizzie Snider was very active in the church, teaching a boys' Sunday school class and participating in many other programs.

 Lizzie Snider married Joseph Henry Glide (1835-1906) in 1871.
 Born in England, Glide immigrated to the United States c.
-1852.30 After a brief stay in Philadelphia, Glide moved to Chicago and then to California in 1857, settling in Grass Valley, California, a commercial center of Gold Rush activities.31 A year later, Glide moved to Vacaville and set up a business raising thoroughbred sheep and cattle.
-His business grew into one of the most successful in the state, with thousands of acres of ranch land in Sacramento, Solano, Yolo, Colusa, Glenn, Tulare, and Kern Counties.32 According to McPheeters, Glide was a pioneer in land reclamation and constructed one of the first water-conveyance systems in Yolo County near Sacramento.33
+1852.
+29 After a brief stay in Philadelphia, Glide moved to Chicago and then to California in 1857, settling in Grass Valley, California, a commercial center of Gold Rush activities.
+30 A year later, Glide moved to Vacaville and set up a business raising thoroughbred sheep and cattle.
+His business grew into one of the most successful in the state, with thousands of acres of ranch land in Sacramento, Solano, Yolo, Colusa, Glenn, Tulare, and Kern Counties.
+31 According to McPheeters, Glide was a pioneer in land reclamation and constructed one of the first water-conveyance systems in Yolo County near Sacramento.
+32